pwgit-create/FileEncryptGui_Java11/README.md

 #### Start with Make script (in root folder)
 >make start

-##  How large files can I encrypt?
-As big as your heap size in java lets you.
-There is a plan to split the encrypted files into chunks in the next pull request which would let you encrypt [GB+] files.

 ### What differs this project from the original [FileEncrypt GUI](https://github.com/pwgit-create/FileEncryptGui) Repository?
 •	This repository uses Java 11 while the original repo uses Java 8

 •	This repository uses maven

 •	The IV-Bytes are generated at random and is written into an encrypted archive

+•   Buffers are used in the cipher stream operations
 ![Logo](https://github.com/pwgit-create/FileEncryptGui/blob/main/img/fileEncrypt_small.jpg?raw=true)